It’s hot. It’s really hot. It’s really too hot for our animals who can’t take off their fur coats or take a refreshing dip anytime they want.

 Have you ever walked across hot, black pavement with say, only socks on?
 Try it.
-It’s not pleasant.
+It’s not even remotely pleasant.

-But more than just unpleasant, the summer months can quickly add dangerous risks to your dogs and cats.
+But, more than just unpleasant, the summer months can arrive with dangerous risks for your dogs and cats.

 The average car can heat up to 120 degrees within 15 minutes!
-Add that to an already warmer animal – well, it’s not pretty.
+Add that to an already warmer pet and, well, it’s not pretty.

 - Hard panting, difficult breathing

 - Rapid heart rate

 - Increased thirst

 - Very, very red gums

 - Vomiting, bloody diarrhea

 - Seizures, loss of consciousness